JonoYang/simple_proxy/README.md

 simple_proxy is a proxy server written in C that only serves HTTP GET and POST requests.

 ## Notes:
-This is probably super insecure and should not be used in any serious manner.
+- This is probably super insecure and should not be used in any serious manner.
+- [Beej's Guide to Network Programming](http://beej.us/guide/bgnet/) was used as a reference and guide